MandoxaElemental/Figma-your-Life/README.md

 - Figma and GH Repo links in comments
 - Figma has to be approved before you can start with your coding

+> Notes: Things not in the figma were probably added as an afterthought.

 ### _Figma Link:_
 [Figma your Life](https://www.figma.com/design/sQLxTgB5UV4SlcdZ751R9N/Figma-your-Life?node-id=1-112&t=LlypsOgfuuwzUwjj-1)